 Nicaragua was a country of 6 million people.
 By 1984, enrolment of deaf children at school had reached 200 and remained at that level until 1997.
-Laura Polich shows by an analysis of the numbers of deaf children gathered together at various stages in the growth of deaf education that the hypothesis that a ‘critical mass’ of deaf children in communication with one another can explain the emergence of Nicaraguan Sign Language does not stand up.
+Laura Polich shows by an analysis of the numbers of deaf children gathered together at various stages in the growth of deaf education that the hypothesis that a ‘critical mass’ of deaf children in communication with one another can explain the emergence of Nicaraguan Sign Language just does not stack up.
 No number of children interacting in the playground or on the school bus would ever develop a new sign language.
 When NSL did emerge, only a small number of deaf people were involved, whereas when much larger numbers were gathered together at school, sign language did not emerge.

 However, the opening of the world of work to a cohort of deaf young adults under conditions where they were treated as adults and gained sufficient independence to get about and seek out their own friends among other young deaf people did create the conditions for the emergence of sign language.

 There are some individuals whose role in this story is such that they deserve to be known by name.
 In 1983, Gloria Minero was appointed to supervise the vocational workshops at COD.
 Her daughter, Morena, had been born deaf and Gloria had been training her to lip read and speak since she was a baby, and Morena attended a mainstream school.
 Through her job it was Gloria who first made contact with the Royal Swedish Association of the Deaf (SDR) which immediately took an interest in the position of deaf people in Nicaragua.
 SDR advocated a cultural approach to deafness, that is, that deaf people should cherish their sign language and the Deaf culture which may be built upon it (See Padden 2005).
-A touching incident between mother and daughter is not only a key turning point in the history of the deaf community in Nicaragua, but encapsulates the necessity for deaf people to build their own culture based on sign language.
+A touching incident between mother and daughter is not only a key turning point in the history of the Deaf community in Nicaragua, but encapsulates the necessity for Deaf people to build their own culture based on sign language.
 Gloria heard Morena talking in her room, and went in to find Morena talking to herself in the mirror; asked what she was doing, Morena replied that since no-one else would talk to her, she would speak to herself.
 It appeared that although Morena’s speech was intelligible, the other children ridiculed her deaf accent and would not talk to her.
 Gloria determined that since Morena could not make friends among the hearing community, then she would see that Morena could make friends among young deaf people.
 In 1983, Gloria invited a number of her vocational students from COD to meet at her home to socialise.
 Morena was considerably younger than the students from COD, all products of the 1962 rubella epidemic, but was included.
 It was from this group of young deaf adults who met regularly at Gloria Minero’s house that Nicaraguan Sign Language emerged.
 It took a number of years to form, but the linguist Judy Kegl first identified the existence of NSL in 1986.
 Laura Polich has determined with certainty that there was no sign language in use prior to the beginning of these meetings, and the evidence points to it being the members of this small group of friends who created NSL, achieving the level of a true language within 3 years.

 Among the young people meeting at the Gloria Minero’s house, there is another individual whose importance in this story warrants his being named; that is Javier López Gómez.